daneroo/plex-audiobook/validate-audiobook/README.md

 ## TODO

+- [ ] remove minutes/seconds from duration
+- [ ] asin candidates (for known good Authors) - rewrite ordered, threshold filtered list
 - Validator: no unaccounted:
   - [ ] find 7 habits `.aa` file
   - Import Steven R. Covey - The 7 Habits of Highly Effective People
   - Import PKF A SCanner Darkly
 - QA with matching narrator (for asin lookup,..)
-- asin candidates (for known good Authors)
 - [ ] Broken duration from meta for 12 directories
 - [ ] Check for multiple authors... array?
 - [ ] Rename in final step Monkey -> Journey to the west...